María Laffitte: Biography

 María Laffitte y Pérez del Pulgar was born in Seville, where she spent her childhood.
 At age 20 she married and moved to Madrid.
 Though born to a family of privileged economic status, she nevertheless did not have academic training, something which marked her throughout her life.
-By age 24 she had three children.
+By age 24, she had three children.
 "During the best years of my life," she would later write, "I walked disoriented without knowing where to find my path."

 "I began to write almost without realizing it, like the dictation of an internal and authoritarian voice," she explained about her process, and a short time later she had in her hands her first work, La biografía crítica de María Blanchard (The Critical Biography of María Blanchard).
 Unable to obtain a publisher, after offering it to several, she decided to edit the book on her own, and published it in 1944.
 Years later she also wrote a biography of Concepción Arenal.

 Little by little her name became known in the press and certain intellectual circles.

 María Laffitte y Pérez del Pulgar signed her books as María Campo Alange, or Countess of Campo Alange, a title she held from her marriage to José de Salamanca, Count of Campo Alange.

 She was an active member of the Academia Breve de Crítica de Arte, vice president of the Ateneo de Madrid, and a member of the Real Academia Sevillana de Buenas Letras.

 She founded, directed, and sponsored the Seminar on Women's Sociological Studies (Seminario de Estudios Sociológicos de la Mujer; SESM) which, from 1960 until her death in 1986, gathered a group of professionals, university professors, and researchers, such as María Salas Larrazábal, Lilí Álvarez, and Elena Catena, dedicated to investigating the situation of women in Spain.

-She collaborated closely with the most important intellectuals of the Spanish post-war period, such as Eugeni d'Ors, José Ortega y Gasset, and Gregorio Marañón, though she also had to confront their patriarchal tendencies.
+She collaborated closely with the most important intellectuals of the Spanish post-war period, such as Eugenio d'Ors, José Ortega y Gasset, and Gregorio Marañón, though she also had to confront their patriarchal tendencies.